-It is possible that certain treatments for MS may trigger thyroid issues.
+Certain treatments for MS may trigger thyroid issues.

-In a 2017 study involving 69 people with MS who were receiving treatment with alemtuzumab infusions, 20% developed thyroid disease within 18 months of their initial treatment.
+In a 2017 study involving 69 people with MS receiving treatment with alemtuzumab infusions, 20% developed thyroid disease within 18 months of their initial treatment.
 Of those who developed thyroid disease, 50% developed hyperthyroidism.

 As a result, the study authors recommended ongoing active monitoring of people receiving treatment with alemtuzumab infusions for the first 5 years.

 If anyone has concerns about the impact of MS treatment on their thyroid or any other potential side effects, they should talk with a doctor to learn more about other treatment options.